Need Help? Give us a call.

 If your business is new or very young, you might not be able to show a business credit history that’s sufficient for qualifying for any of the SBA loans.
 Using a personal loan for business could be the answer.
 Since personal loans tend to have lower interest rates and longer repayment terms than most business loans, they can be very attractive in the early stages of your business development.

 Personal loans for business purposes have a maximum borrowing amount of $35,000.
 Interest rates or APRs range from 5.99% up to 36%, depending on the product you choose and your credit history.
-Repayment time frames are very appealing and normally range between 3 and 5 years.
+Repayment time frames are very appealing and normally range between three and five years.

 In order to qualify for a personal loan to use for funding your business, the good news is that none of your business credit or history is used in the lending decision.
 However, since the lender is loaning the money to you and not your business, the lending decision will depend primarily on your personal credit score and history.